baichuanzhou/data100/README.md

 # This is my Data100 Repo (Fall, 2021)

-*Special thanks to the data100 crew for selflessly open source all class materials*
+*Special thanks to the data100 crew for selflessly open sourcing all class materials*

 * For class link, please click [here](https://ds100.org/fa21/)
 * For textbook, please click [here](https://www.textbook.ds100.org/)